jemalbrins/docs/tribune_stuff.rst

 This service uses your Tribune AD credentials.

-TODO: Write how to request access to Newsgate.
+Manager must request access through http://useraccess.tribune.com/ and then IT fulfills the request

 .. _accounts--omniture: